jakobzhao/geog328/labs/lab03/readme.md

 ```

-Now you should have a good understanding of how this application works!
+Now if you click the sort by magnitude button.
+All the listed earthquakes will be sorted from higher value of magnitude to lower value.

 ## 3. Deliverable